-As part of GB Smart Metering, the GSME is to be deployed at consumer premises along with other equipment.
-It will communicate through a Smart Metering Home Area Network (HAN) with a Communications Hub which includes Gas Proxy functionality.
-The Communications Hub also provides communications between the HAN and a Smart Metering Wide Area Network, the latter connecting the Communications Hub to the Energy Supplier (in the majority of cases via a centralised Communications Broker, the DCC, which also establishes connections with network operators and authorised third parties).
+As part of GB Smart Metering, the Communications Hub is to be deployed at consumer premises along with other equipment.
+The GSME and Electricity Smart Metering Equipment (ESME) communicate through a HAN with the Communications Hub.
+The Communications Hub also provides communications between the HAN and a WAN, the latter connecting the Communications Hub to the Energy Supplier (in the majority of cases via a centralised Communications Broker, the DCC, which will also establish connections with network operators and authorised third parties).